Sharad-Raina/Uber-Demand-Supply-Case-Study/README.md

 plt.title('Total Count of Trip Statuses')
 ```

-**Plotting share/frequency of all Cancelled trips over the day to identify problem areas**
+**2. Plotting share/frequency of all Cancelled trips over the day to identify problem areas**

 ``` python
 plt.style.use('ggplot')
 colors = ["#20B2AA", "#9400D3"]